NethServer/nethserver-sssd/README.rst

 * ``ShellOverrideStatus`` (default ``disabled``) If ``enabled``, the value of the passwd user's shell field is set to ``/bin/bash`` and is no more read from the accounts provider.
-  This property must be ``enabled`` on each server to force the shell access.

 Realm and workgroup
 -------------------